InMobi

 Faltum fires to get Renegades over the line against Hurricanes

-Nicole Faltum top scored with 42 not out to steer the Melbourne Renegades to victory with just under an over to spare against the Hobart Hurricanes.
+Nicole Faltum top scored with 42 not out to steer the Melbourne Renegades to victory with five balls to spare against the Hobart Hurricanes.

-When Faltum came to the crease after Naomi Stalenberg (12) fell, the game was hanging in the balance with Faltum able to turn the tide for the Renegades starting her innings with back-to-back boundaries off the bowling of Ruth Johnston.
+When Faltum arrived at the crease following the dismissal of Naomi Stalenberg (12), the game was hanging in the balance, but the keeper-batter was able to turn the tide for the Renegades with back-to-back boundaries off the bowling of Ruth Johnston.

-The Hurricanes came into the game with plenty of experience naming international Lizelle Lee alongside former Australian representatives Elyse Villani, Carey and Heather Graham.
+The Hurricanes came into the game with plenty of experience naming former South African Lizelle Lee alongside former Australian representatives Elyse Villani and Carey and current CA contracted allrounder Heather Graham.

-Despite the Hurricanes experience core not being able to fire, Ruth Johnston started strongly with her 27 off 23 balls and Tabatha Saville, who closed out the innings strongly with 30 runs off 16 balls, combining with Molly Strano for 44 runs from the final four overs to bring up a defendable total of 169.
+While the Hurricanes' experienced core did not fire, Ruth Johnston started strongly with her 27 off 23 balls and Tabatha Saville, who closed out the innings strongly with 30 off 16, combined with Molly Strano for 44 runs from the final four overs to bring up a decent total of 5-169.

 Sydney Sixers v ACT Meteors | T20 Spring Challenge